IHIS Contract Maintenance Redesign

 3. Simplified Complex Rule Configuration

-Standardized layouts across contract sections such as fees, states, and interest
+Standardized layouts across contract sections (fees, states, interest) to reduce variability

 Final Solution